Prodrivers/server-commons/README.md

 This repository holds the common API that all implementations should follow, with its documentation.

-The 1.0 API is currently is considered stable and in maintenance mode.
-It will not have any significant features added to it.
+The 1.0 API and reference implementation are currently considered stable and in maintenance mode.
+No significant features will be developped for them.

 Work has been transfered on the next version which is a new, incompatible API designed from tehe results and lessons learned in developping the first version.